-- Attachment is one specific and circumscribed aspect of the relationship between a child and caregiver that makes the child safe, secure and protected.
+- 1. Attachment is one specific and circumscribed aspect of the relationship between a child and caregiver that makes the child safe, secure and protected.
 The child uses the primary caregiver as a secure base from which to explore and, when necessary, as a haven of safety and a source of comfort.21 - 2.
 Healthy parent-child relationship describes the emotional bond formed between parent and child: connectedness, closeness, attachment, and security.22 Loving, reliable and responsive relationships support children in learning how to think, understand, communicate, behave, express emotions and develop social skills.23 - 3.
-Early relational health describes the emotional connections between children and trusted adults that promote health and development, lead to positive experiences, and can buffer the negative effects of trauma and adversity.
-14 Relationships should be: - Safe: The relationship is free of physical or psychological harm.
+Early relational health describes the emotional connections between children and trusted adults that promote health and development, lead to positive experiences, and can buffer the negative effects of trauma and adversity.14 Relationships should be: - Safe: The relationship is free of physical or psychological harm.
 "Children believe their caregivers will protect them." - Stable: The adult is dependably there for the child.
 "Children believe their caregivers will meet their needs." - Nurturing: The child's physical, emotional, and developmental needs are sensitively and consistently met.
 "Children believe their caregivers will use warmth and clear expectations to foster their development"24 - 4.
 Parent-child interaction refers to the quality of interactions between the parent and their child, including communicating, showing affection and providing social support.25 - 5.
 Parenting skill development is a term used to describe outcomes related to the parenting experience including parenting knowledge and skills, emotion-related parenting styles (e.g., emotion coaching or emotion dismissive), 26 child rearing, and parenting inconsistency. - 6.
-Social connection is the size and diversity of your social network and roles, the functions these relationships serve, and their positive or negative qualities.
-Social connectedness is the degree to which you have the number, quality, and variety of relationships that you want.
-It is when you feel like you belong and have the support and care that you need.27 - 7.
+Social connection refers to how large and varied your social network is, the roles you play within it, the purposes these relationships serve, and whether they have positive or negative effects.
+Social connectedness describes how well your relationships meet your personal needs in terms of quantity, quality, and diversity.
+It's about feeling a sense of belonging and having the support and care you need.27 - 7.
 Reducing adversity was defined as any measurement of adversity, particularly focusing on the 10 traditional ACEs, defined by Felitti et al.10 - 8.
 Responsive parenting/caregiving: Incorporates anticipatory guidance for safety, education, and development, and the establishment of a caring and understanding relationship with one's child.28 - 9.
 Parenting: Interactions, behaviours, emotions, knowledge, beliefs, attitudes, and practices associated with the provision of nurturing care28 - 10.
 Responsiveness: The capacity of the caregiver to respond contingently and appropriately to the child's signals.28 - 11.
 Sensitivity: awareness of the needs and emotions of others.29 - 12.
 Child rearing is the process of supporting the physical, emotional, social, and intellectual development of a child from infancy to adulthood.30 - 13.
 Parent mental health: Symptoms of depression, anxiety, worry, poor perceived life quality, post-traumatic stress disorder, or stress.28